radius-project/blog/scripts/blog-prompt.md

 - Join the discussion or ask for help on the [Radius Discord server](https://aka.ms/radius/discord)
 - Subscribe to the [Radius YouTube channel](https://www.youtube.com/@radapp_io) for more demos

 Generate only the blog content (no frontmatter).
-Be technical, be specific, avoid fluff.
+Be technical, be specific, avoid fluff, check for grammatical and spelling mistakes